Skip to content

 After pass 2/home/bob/work/billing/src/routes/invoices.ts

 The final path points to the correct file on Bob’s machine.
-Claude can resume the conversation and all file references work.
+The coding agent can resume the conversation and all file references work.

 • Pull a session — CLI reference with --target-dir examples